BrianENguyen/brianenguyen.com/pages/blog/blogging-with-org-mode.md

     export default BlogPostView;

-For my method, I set up a state called `content`.
-Once the component loads, it retrieves the Markdown file from the prop that was passed in.
-Once it is able to retrieve the data, then the component sets the state of that data to `content`
+In my implementation, I established a state variable called `content`.
+When the component is loaded, it retrieves the Markdown file from the prop that was passed in.
+After successfully fetching the data, the component updates the state variable &rsquo;content&rsquo; with that data.

     const BlogPostView = ({ markdownFile, title }) => {
       const [content, setContent] = useState(null);